 This time, the procedure alters the picture substantially.
 Whereas the youngster who went to DOC typically had a long, sustained history of arrests, supervision (which occurs much earlier in the career) did tend to be preceded by a "burst" of arrests.
-The deletion of the arrest record for the six months immediately preceding supervision lowers the trendline drastically--so drastically, that the postsupervision record is markedly worse than the presupervision record.
+The deletion of the arrest record for the six months immediately preceding supervision lowers the trendline drastically-so drastically, that the post-

+FIGURE 5.3

-FIGURE 5.3 Arrest Rates Before and After Supervision, Ignoring the Six Months Immediately Preceding Supervision
+Arrest Rates Before and After Supervision, Ignoring the Six Months

+Immediately Preceding Supervision